Home » What You Need to Know About Hiking Pikes Peak

 • Buy a oneway ticket on The Broadmoor Manitou and Pikes Peak Cog Railway.
 Tickets are available for purchase with the conductor of the train if there is room available.
 To reserve your oneway ticket ahead of time, please call 719-685-5401 to arrange.

 We don’t recommend relying on the kindness of strangers to take you down the mountain.
-A. That’s dangerous.
-B. You’ll look super strange.
-C. If it doesn’t happen, you’re in some deep trouble.
+It can be dangerous and unreliable.
+If it doesn’t happen, you’re in some deep trouble.
 You MUST have your route back planned before you climb.

 If you will not make the summit by the posted hours, turn around.
-Requests for transport will be subject to transport and rescue fees:
+Requests for emergency transport provided by Pikes Peak — America’s Mountain will be subject to transport and rescue fees:

 • $20/person Transport during normal operating hours: emergency transport only, not a transport service